Log in to WRAL.com with one click using your favorite social network:

 Cigarette blamed for Morrisville apartment fire

-Dozens of people were displaced Tuesday after a fire at the Camden Westwood Apartments in Morrisville, authorities said.
+Dozens of people were displaced Tuesday morning after a fire at the Camden Westwood Apartments in Morrisville, authorities said.

 Morrisville Fire Chief Todd Wright said a discarded cigarette on a third-floor balcony started the fire.